 Assistant U.S. Attorney Antonia Apps told Sullivan that the government views Ganek as an unindicted co-conspirator during a Dec.
 3 hearing outside the jury’s presence in federal court in Manhattan.
 The U.S. seeks to show jurors e-mails involving Ganek.
 Sullivan told lawyers that he will hold a hearing tomorrow to make a legal finding on whether Ganek is an unindicted co-conspirator.

-Chiasson and Todd Newman, a former portfolio manager at Stamford, Connecticut-based Diamondback Capital Management LLC, are on trial accused of securities fraud and conspiracy for allegedly trading on inside information in Dell Inc. (DELL) and Nvidia Corp.
-(NVDA) The U.S. says the two made their trades based on illegal tips obtained from company insiders and provided by analysts who worked for them.
+Chiasson and Todd Newman, a former portfolio manager at Stamford, Connecticut-based Diamondback Capital Management LLC, are on trial accused of securities fraud and conspiracy for allegedly trading on inside information in Dell Inc. (DELL:US) and Nvidia Corp.
+(NVDA:US) The U.S. says the two made their trades based on illegal tips obtained from company insiders and provided by analysts who worked for them.

 Both men have pleaded not guilty to the charges.
 Ganek hasn’t been charged with a crime.
 Ganek’s lawyer, John Carroll, said in a statement that there’s no evidence that Ganek knew about any inside information.